PICKS OF THE MONTH

 Public interest advertising project, social sculpture, political satire work, artivist work

 The Traditional Virginity Test project's satire tv ad.
-[Uploaded by Ads of Brands, 14 February 2021]
+[Uploaded by Traditional Virginity Test, 14 February 2021]

-One of the Traditional Virginity Test project's website-based testimonial video.
-[Uploaded by Ads of Brands, 14 February 2021]
+On the Traditional Virginity Test project by M.A.L.I.'s founder.
+[Uploaded by Traditional Virginity Test, 14 February 2021]

 photos of materials from the Traditional Virginity Test project